Meet the Assessor

 Assessor’s Responsibilities

-• Determines the taxability of all property
+• Determining the taxability of all property

-• Determines and applies all legal exemptions
+• Determining and applying all legal exemptions

-Contrary to popular opinion, the Assessor
+Contrary to popular opinion, the Assessor:

 • Does not compute property tax bills